c-b-c/GrayMetric/README.md

   Usage:

-      graymetric.sh -t <TOKEN> | -u <URL> -m -f <PATH_TO_METRIC_LIST> -o <GRAYLOG_RAW_INPUT:PORT>

 	Accepts a list of Graylog metrics (one per line) as input from stdin

 	-t  <TOKEN>  is the Graylog token, generated for a specific user (required) -T  <PATH_TO_TOKEN>  alternatively reads the Graylog token from a file -u  <URL>  is the Graylog API URL, if omitted, http://127.0.0.1:9000/api/ will be used -f  <PATH_TO_METRIC_LIST>  a text file to read Graylog metric names from, one per line -o  <GRAYLOG_RAW_INPUT:PORT>  hostname/ip and port of the Graylog raw input to send the metrics -m  if the metrics list is provided through stdin AND the -f option is used to provide a file as well, stdin will replace the information provided by the file as default.
 Now With the -m option, you can merge them together
         -L  <TEXT> creates a field 'label' with the text provided.
 If omitted the field is not created -h  Shows this help

 	Examples:

 	cat metric_list.txt | ./graymetric.sh -o "127.0.0.1:5565" -m -f "/home/user/additional_metrics.txt"

-       ./graymetric.sh -f "my_gl_metrics.txt" -L "prod_pipelines" -t <TOKEN>
+	./graymetric.sh -f "my_gl_metrics.txt" -L "prod_pipelines" -t <TOKEN> -u "http://10.1.1.1:9000/api/"

-       ./graymetric.sh -t ${gl_token} < graylog_metric_collection.txt
+	./graymetric.sh -t "" < graylog_metric_collection.txt

         echo "org.graylog2.journal.entries-uncommitted" | ./graymetric.sh -T ~/mytoken.txt -o "192.168.1.1:5565"